haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/env/setup-notifications.md

 Log levels determine the level of detail your notification messages contain.
 You can choose from the following options:

 -   **debug**—Detailed debug information.
--   **info**—Interesting events.
-For example, a user logs in, SQL logs, 等.
+-   **info**—Interesting events. 例如， a user logs in, SQL logs, 等.
 -   **notice**—Normal but significant events.
--   **warning**—Exceptional occurrences that are not errors.
-For example, use of deprecated APIs, poor use of an API, undesirable things that are not necessarily wrong.
+-   **warning**—Exceptional occurrences that are not errors. 例如， use of deprecated APIs, poor use of an API, undesirable things that are not necessarily wrong.
 -   **error**—Runtime errors that don't require immediate action but should be logged and monitored.
--   **critical**—Critical conditions.
-For example, an unavailable application component, unexpected exceptions.
+-   **critical**—Critical conditions. 例如， an unavailable application component, unexpected exceptions.
--   **alert**—Action must be taken immediately.
-For example, your website is down, the database is unavailable, 等.
+-   **alert**—Action must be taken immediately. 例如， your website is down, the database is unavailable, 等.
 This should trigger SMS alerts and wake you up.
 -   **emergency**—The system is unusable.